 3. Clinical trials on HBOCs.
 Several HBOCs were tested in preclinical and clinical trials, and some of them, such as PolyHeme®, Hemopure® and Hemospan® (Sangart), HemAssist® (Baxter), HemolinkTM (Hemosol), reached phase III.
-However, no products have so far obtained approval by either FDA or EMA, whereas HBOC-201, the most recent version of Hemopure®, is approved in Russia and in South Africa for anemic patients undergoing surgery and is used in the USA for patients critical conditions refuse transfusions, investigational expanded in that under or access/compassionate use (Khan et al., 2020).
+However, no products have so far obtained approval by either FDA or EMA, whereas HBOC-201, the most recent version of Hemopure®, is approved in Russia and in South Africa for anemic patients undergoing surgery and is used in the USA for patients in critical conditions that refuse transfusions, under investigational or expanded access/compassionate use (Khan et al., 2020).
 Here we briefly summarize the latest phase III clinical trials.
-More information is found in several books on HBOCs published over the years (Chang, 1997; Chang, 1992; Kim and Greenburg, 2013; Mozzarelli and Bettati, 2011; Winslow et al., 1996; Winslow, 2006b).
+More information is found in several books on HBOCs published over the years (Chang, 1997;

+Chang, 1992; Kim and Greenburg, 2013; Mozzarelli and Bettati, 2011; Winslow et al., 1996; Winslow, 2006b).